ossia/ossia-docs/source/index.html.md

 )
 ```

-Device callbacks can be used to react to creation or removal of nodes in a
-given device.

 ## Remote OSCQuery Device

+This shows how to connect to an existing OSCquery device, and refresh the image that
+we have of it.

 ```c
 #include <ossia-c/ossia-c.h>
 ...